jameslao/QuantSoftwareToolkit/README.md

 - [Prof. Tucker Balch](http://www.cc.gatech.edu/~tucker/)
 - [Sourabh Bajaj](http://sb2nov.github.io)
 - [John Cornwell](https://github.com/JWCornV)

+##About this version

+This is a pilot version for Python 3 ported by [James Lao](https://github.com/jameslao)

+Tested under Python v3.3.2 [MSC v.1600 64 bit (AMD64)]

+- Numpy is installed and the version used is :  1.7.1
+- Pandas is installed and the version used is :  0.12.0
+- Scipy is installed and the version used is :  0.12.0
+- Dateutil is installed and the version used is :  2.1
+- Setuptools is installed and the version used is :  1.0

 ##License
 The QuantSoftware ToolKit (QSTK) is released under the New BSD License as follows: